SarahAllenReed/truckstopcoffee/content/post/faq.md

 This is subject to change, but at this moment here's where we're at.

 * I use she/her pronouns and use feminine nouns in languages which have gendered nouns.
 I do not go by they/them, he/him, or any other set of pronouns.

   If you use anything other than she/her and you have reason to know better than to do so, I'm going to assume you're intentionally misgendering me and I have no interest in interacting with people who would rather prescribe me an identity than listen to what I have to say.

 * I often refer to myself as a "femme" or "femboi" (spelled with an I), and that's the best descriptor you're going to get.
 If you aren't a fan of the word "femboy", your best bet is some variation of "transgender" or "trans femme".

-With that stated, *I'm not a "woman" or "female"*, nor do I have any connection to whatever those words mean. ***This statement does not make me a "man"***--in fact, if you call me a "man", a "he", or a "male" in [meatspace](https://en.wiktionary.org/wiki/meatspace) there's pretty solid odds that you're going to get slapped.
+  With that stated, *I'm not a "woman" or "female"*, nor do I have any connection to whatever those words mean. ***This statement does not make me a "man"***--in fact, if you call me a "man", a "he", or a "male" in [meatspace](https://en.wiktionary.org/wiki/meatspace) there's pretty solid odds that you're going to get knocked one.
 I just have no connection to society's definition of "womanhood", and I find the insistence upon a binary choice utterly useless.
 "Femboi" is the closest to a descriptor of what I'm about that you're going to get.

-* Despite what some might call evidence to the contrary, *I am not non-binary.* I don't find any definition of the term in current common parlance useful, and I have never heard anyone use it to describe me that wasn't simply going out of their way to ignore how I have requested to be addressed for the sake of their own convenience.
+* Despite what some might call evidence to the contrary, *I am not non-binary.*

+  I don't find any definition of the term in current common parlance useful, and I have never heard anyone use it to describe me that wasn't simply going out of their way to ignore how I have requested to be addressed for the sake of their own convenience.
 Don't use it to describe me.

 ### . . .
-Yeah, but that doesn't make any sense.
+Yeah, but that explanation doesn't make any sense to me.

 Good.